ericz99/custom-forum/README.md

 Custom forum just like reddit, allow user to create a topic, and make a post about that specific topic!

+# Updates

+- Modified changes for the API endpoints - 2/28/19
+- Updated security for expired token ~ should automatically log out user if token expired - 2/28/19

+# Current Features

+- Able to create your own community
+- Able to post on other communities
+- Have access to your dashboard to view your posts, comments, likes & saved posts
+- Able to comment posts
+- Able to like + unlike posts
+- Able to subscribe + unsubscribe communities
+- Very minimalistic + simplistic UI design

+# Upcoming Features

+- Able to upload images / links / etc...
+- Able to chain comments
+- Able to report posts / communities / users
+- Notification bar or mail box
+- Add user as friends + group discussion

 # What I Learned

 - Able to structure asynchronous coding pattern